 ONE DAY COURSE 10:00AM – 4:00PM

 Whether you are into landscape or lifestyle, abstract or architecture, street or studio, wedding or wildlife – great composition is the key to a successful image.
-Understanding how to compose a photograph to maximum effect, is a fundamental step in a photographer’s journey towards developing a distinctive and successful personal style.
+Understanding how to compose a photograph to maximum effect is a fundamental step in a photographer’s journey towards developing a distinctive style.

-We are delighted to be able to offer this 1 day creative composition and critique workshop suitable for all photographers wishing to get a more complete understanding of the ‘art of composition’.
+We are delighted to offer this 1 day creative composition and critique workshop, suitable for all photographers wishing to get a more complete understanding of the ‘art of composition’.

-With a maximum of 6 students on the course the venue provides the perfect environment to understand better what makes a great photograph – and most importantly what makes your photographs stand out.
-Students will be invited to bring a selection of their own photographs for compositional critique to help discover or evolve their own personal style.
+With a maximum of 6 students on the course, the venue provides the perfect environment to better understand what makes a great photograph – and most importantly, what will make your photographs stand out from the crowd.
+Students will be invited to bring a selection of their own photographs for compositional critique, to help discover or evolve their own personal style.

-There is a common belief that there are a set of prescribed “rules” relating to photography, which unfortunately can prove a hindrance to the personal development of emerging photographers; no art-form should be constrained in this way.
-What this creative composition and critique course aims to do is to introduce students to a set of design “principles” which the user can elect to use or not, depending on the personal statement he or she is aiming to make.
+There is a common belief that there are a set of prescribed “rules” relating to photography, which unfortunately can prove a hindrance to the development of emerging photographers; we believe that no art-form should be constrained in this way!
+This creative composition and critique course aims to do is to introduce students to a set of design “principles”, which the user can elect to use or not, depending on the statement he or she is aiming to make.
 These principles not only relate to photography, but are commonly used by artists, graphic designers, film-makers and even architects.

-The creative composition and critique course examines the conventional views of composition, that many already understand but encourage students to develop a personal and confident approach to composition.
-The course also addresses how the process of composition continues on to post processing will be developed and examines alternative approaches to composition.
+The creative composition and critique course examines the conventional views of composition, which many already understand but encourage students to develop a confident approach to composition.
+The course also addresses how to elevate your composition in the post processing stage.

-The creative composition and critique course is delivered by Tony Worobiec, author of 15 books Tony studied fine art at The University of Newcastle upon Tyne and spent 18 years as head of a large design faculty.
-With a maximum of 6 students per course, the course is a fantastic opportunity to learn creative composition and critique skills from one of the best in the business.
+The creative composition and critique course is delivered by Tony Worobiec, author of 16 books Tony studied fine art at The University of Newcastle upon Tyne and spent 18 years as head of a large design faculty.
+With a maximum of 6 students per course, the course is a fantastic opportunity to learn creative composition and critique skills from one of the best in the business!